ElvenTools/elven-tools-cli/README.md

 - Quick jumpstart: [www.elven.tools/docs/jump-start.html](https://www.elven.tools/docs/jump-start.html)
 - Intro video: [youtu.be/resGP6a7_34](https://youtu.be/resGP6a7_34)

+### What is it?

+The CLI tool helps to:
+- deploy the NFT minter Smart Contract on the Elrond blockchain
+- interact with the NFT minter Smart Contract on the Elrond blockchain
+- provides a couple of helper tools for getting the data from API
+  - get collection owners
+  - filter and export the data
+  - distribute EGLD, ESDT, SFT and Meta ESDT to the NFT owners of a collection

+For now it is designed to deploy the contract: [elven-nft-minter-sc](https://github.com/ElvenTools/elven-nft-minter-sc).
+There will be more in the future.

 Be aware that the Smart Contract doesn't have any audits.
 It has complete functionality for the first version, but it still needs some improvements.
 Test it first on the devnet/testnet.

 **You can use [elven-tools-dapp](https://github.com/ElvenTools/elven-tools-dapp) as your frontend dapp for minting process!
 (NextJS based app with all 4 auth providers included, and React hooks for interaction)** (Learn more about it here: [How to start with the Dapp](https://www.elven.tools/docs/how-to-start-with-the-dapp.html)).